kmurph73/kmurph73.github.com/_posts/2015-08-27-working-from-bed.markdown

 My aunt gave me a bamboo laptop desk awhile back, and I've used it just about everyday since.
 I couldn't find the desk I have online, but this is kinda close.
 Good used in bed, on the couch, or in a reclining chair.
 Next time I travel, I'll probably bring something like [this](https://www.kickstarter.com/projects/1689432703/lapdeck-the-10-recyclable-laptop-desk) along.

 <div style='clear:both'></div>

+When not using the laptop desk, I'll alternate between laying on my left and right side, my laptop resting on a pillow.

+Another nice position is laying on your belly, pillow tucked under your chin, and laptop in front of you.
+Unfortunately this seems to encourage forehead wrinkles, and it becomes uncomfortable more quickly than the other positions, so I use it sparingly, but it's a nice counter to the hunched over style of the other positions.